Powerlearnproject/se-assignment-day-2-git-and-github-usanCode/README.md

 Answer:

 .- Git is a version control system that helps track changes made within a program over time.
 In case we find errors, we can fix them.
-Git runs locally
+Git runs locally.

+-Github : is a cloud-based space where we can create, store manage git repositories.
+We can invite collaborators to work together and share.
+These repositories are stored online that is why it is called a cloud-based platform.
+GitHub is popular, it facilitates collaboration among developers.

+Version control helps maintain project integrity because every change made is recorded so it is easy to detect any action made previously thus finding errors quickly and correct them.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?